Posts

 Image

-Are Hidden Door Handles Being Banned in China?
+Are Hidden Car door Handles Being Banned in China?
 Hidden door handles were created to represent the future of car design.
 Smooth, flush with the body, and often activated electronically, they give vehicles a clean, uninterrupted look.
 But beneath that modern styling lies a serious concern — one that has pushed Chinese regulators toward banning or restricting certain types of these handles.
 The main issue is emergency safety.
 In the event of a crash, especially one that damages the vehicle’s electrical system, electronic door handles may fail to deploy.
 If the car loses power, the motor that pushes the handle outward might not respond at all.
 That can leave passengers struggling to get out and emergency responders struggling to get in.
 In critical situations, even a few extra seconds can make a life-or-death difference.
 A door that cannot be opened immediately becomes a serious safety risk.
 Another concern is the heavy reliance on electronics.
-Traditional door handles use simple mec...
+Traditional door handles use simple...

 Popular posts from this blog